pieroproietti/pengui/README.md

 `sudo update-alternatives --config x-terminal-emulator`

+On my development machine, I normally use `xfce4-terminal`.

 # pengui

 pengui makes it easy for you to learn eggs commands, once you learn them you will probably use it less, but a GUI for penguins-eggs was needed and now there is.